Are We Not Cats: Release

 The film had its world premiere at the 73rd Venice International Film Festival as the closing film of the Critics Week sidebar.

 It later screened at 2016 Sitges Film Festival, Stockholm International Film Festival, Oldenburg International Film Festival, Chicago International Film Festival, and won best narrative feature at the 2017 Sidewalk Film Festival.

 Are We Not Cats was released in North America in 2018 by Cleopatra Entertainment.

 It was later released to stream on Shudder.

 Reception

-On Rotten Tomatoes the film has a rating of 91% based on 11 reviews.
-On Metacritic it has a score of 68% based on reviews from 5 critics, indicating "generally favorable" reviews.
+On Rotten Tomatoes, the film has a rating of 91%, based on 11 reviews.
+On Metacritic, it has a score of 68 out of 100, based on reviews from 5 critics, indicating "generally favorable" reviews.